increments/js_rails_routes/README.md

 ## Description

 This gem provides "js:routes" rake task.
-It generates a ES6 requirable module with exports url helper functions defined by your Rails application.
+It generates a ES6 requirable module which exports url helper functions defined in your Rails application.

-Suppose a Rails app has some routes:
+Suppose the app has following routes:

 ```rb
 # == Route Map